 Ice is great when you're skating or sipping a drink — but not so great when you're slipping down treacherous stairs.
 But surprisingly, the science behind exactly why ice is so slippery remains something of a mystery.

-As BrainStuff hosts Ben Bowlin and Joe McCormick investigate in the video above, ice doesn't always follow the rules.
+As BrainStuff hosts Ben Bowlin and Joe McCormick investigate in the video below, ice doesn't always follow the rules.
 Sure, it may just be water that got cold enough to make the phase transition from a liquid to a solid, but that's where its rebellious nature starts to show.
 Other solids aren't slippery when they go through a state change.
 Magma cools and turns into igneous rock — and rock itself isn't slippery.

 What's more, ice doesn't necessarily become slippery because it's cold.
 You could stroll on frozen concrete all day and not worry about slipping.
 So why does water get so slick even thought it's a solid?